 Within the “Big Bend” region of the northeastern Gulf of Mexico, one of the least developed coastlines in the continental US, intertidal and subtidal populations of Eastern Oyster (“oyster”) Crassostrea virginica are a critical ecosystem and important economic constituent.
 We assessed trends in intertidal oyster populations, river discharge, and commercial fishing activity in the Suwannee River estuary within the Big Bend using fisheries independent data from irregular monitoring efforts and publicly available environmental data.
 We used generalized linear models (GLM) to evaluate counts of oysters from line-transect surveys over time and space.
 We assessed model performance using simulation to understand potential bias, and then evaluated whether these counts were related to freshwater inputs from the Suwannee River and commercial oyster fishing effort and landings at different time lags.
 We found intertidal oyster counts have declined over time, and that most of these declines are found in inshore intertidal oyster bars which are becoming degraded.
 We also found a significant relationship between oyster counts and a one-year lag on mean daily Suwannee River discharge but including commercial fishery trips or landings did not improve model fit.
 We do not know whether declines in intertidal oyster bars are offset by formation of new oyster reefs elsewhere.
 These results quantify rapid declines in intertidal oyster reefs in a region of coastline with high conservation value which can be used to inform ongoing and proposed restoration projects in the region.

 Many species of oysters of the family Ostreidae are globally recognized as a critical estuarine component where they provide important ecosystem and fishery benefits (Gutiérrez et al. 2003; Coen et al. 2007; Carranza et al. 2009; Grabowski 2012).
 Large declines in oyster populations have been observed at global (Beck et al. 2011), continental (Zu Ermgassen et al. 2012; Alleway and Connell 2015), regional (Seavey et al. 2011; Wilberg 2011, 2013), and local spatial scales (Pine et al. 2015; Grizzle et al. 2018).
 These losses have been widely documented including localized extirpations in Australia (Alleway and Connell 2015) and large biomass reductions in the US particularly in the Chesapeake Bay and US Gulf of Mexico regions where the eastern oyster Crassostrea virginica is highly valued from cultural, fishery, and ecosystem service perspectives.
 The US Gulf of Mexico region alone likely supports the world’s largest remaining natural oyster reefs (Beck et al. 2011), and these reefs provide about 69% of the US commercial wild eastern oyster harvest (2016 data, see NOAA Fisheries 2019a).
-Florida has historically supported about 10% of this total but following the collapse of the Apalachicola Bay oyster fishery in 2012 (Pine et al. 2015) this total has declined to about 5% of total US landings (NOAA Fisheries 2019a).
+Florida has historically supported about 10% of this total but following the collapse of the Apalachicola Bay oyster fishery in 2012 (Pine et al. 2015), this total has declined to about 5% of total US landings (NOAA Fisheries 2019a).